 Crowd funding has come to game development and collective creativity is coming with it.

-In the past week, one video game project on the Kickstarter crowd-funding service set a new money-raising record, hauling in more than $3.3 million in cash from more than 87,000 fans.
+The week before last, one video game project on the Kickstarter crowd-funding service set a new fundraising record, hauling in more than $3.3 million in cash from more than 87,000 fans.
 Another developer kicked off his project by bringing in $1.3 million in less than a week.

 That’s because the ownership those hundreds of thousands of backers feel isn’t for just a copy of the game, but increasingly how that game will be made.
 And increasingly the developers aren’t just OK with that idea, they’re embracing it.

-About 800 would-be video game developers have tried to raise money for their creations through Kickstarter since its inception in 2008, a spokesman for the service tells Vox Games.
-Only about 25 percent have succeeded.
+About 800 would-be video game developers have tried to raise money for their creations through Kickstarter since its inception in 2008.
+Only about 25 per cent have succeeded.

-But it was the success of game studio Double Fine Productions that showed how developers can use Kickstarter to sidestep massive publishers like Activision and Electronic Arts.
+But it was the success of game studio Double Fine Productions that showed how developers can use Kickstarter to sidestep huge publishers like Activision and Electronic Arts.
 In February, Tim Schafer, founder of Double Fine, started a project on the service seeking $400,000 to help fund an adventure game and a documentary about the making of that game.
-The project hit its goal in less than nine hours and wrapped up the Kickstarter with nearly $3.4 million last week.
+The project hit its goal in less than nine hours and wrapped up the Kickstarter with nearly $3.4 million earlier this month.

 Schafer says he plans on opening up at least part of the creative process for the game to those 87,142 people that financially backed it.

-“I would say that we’re trying to provide the openness that approaches that of my development team,” he told Vox Games.
+“I would say that we’re trying to provide the openness that approaches that of my development team,” he says.

 Schafer says that when he makes a game he creates internal forums at the studio where everyone working on the game can share ideas, look at art, game mechanics and story and discuss what they see.
 His plan is to create a mirror of those forums designed specifically for the game’s tens of thousands of backers.